Cheinzinger/my_website/content/authors/admin/_index.md

 ---
 title: Catherine Heinzinger, DO
 role: Physician Scientist
-bio: My research interests lie at the intersection of sleep disorders and cardiovascular health.
+bio: Researcher and clinician at the intersection of sleep disorders and cardiovascular health.
 interests:
   - Sleep Medicine
   - Electrophysiology